wwhlazio/SNPcall_RNAseq_GATK/README.md

 # SNPcall_RNAseq_GATK
-implement_rnaseq_snpcall_gatk3.py is teh final pipeline. comparing with gatk4 and found that RNAseq with 2 step alignment performs much better. run single sample snpcall first and genotype together performs better R code is used to select the best cut off based on comparing with DNA genotype
+The goal of this project is to build GATK RNAseq SNP call pipeline for Nonalcoholic steatohepatitis (NASH) project.
+We only have RNAseq data and want to check the genotype information such as single nucleotide variation.
+Since the quality of RNAseq is not the best to call genomic variant.
+The goal is to call high quality SNV.
+I downloaded the RNAseq data for normal liver tissue from GTEx and use the genotype data as golden standard data to tuning the pipeline and parametes.
+Based on reference search and experiment, I found GATK3 wich use 2 pass alignment of STAR performs better than GATK4. implement_rnaseq_snpcall_gatk3.py is pipeline.
+I also found that run single sample snv call first and genotype together performs better.
+The R code is used to select the best cut off based on comparing with DNA genotypes.